federicobozzini/unige-advanced-data-management/project3/README.md

 ## RUNNING THE PROJECT

+To start docker move to the project folder and run the command

+    docker-compose up -d

 To initialize the CSV data and the database, run the script init.sh .

 ## 1.1 THE WORKLOAD: